CRCST Practice Test (2026)

 Explanation:

-While it may seem logical to take immediate action such as returning the instruments or sterilizing them, the first action should be to communicate directly with the staff member involved (D).
+While it may seem logical to take immediate action, such as returning the instruments or sterilizing them, the first action should be to communicate directly with the staff member involved (D).
 This ensures that the person is made aware of the breach, understands the potential implications, and can take corrective action.
+Informing the supervisor is also not necessarily the first step.

 Sample Question 6 of 7